Changissnz/logic_statement_for_retards/README.md

 I don't want to be the kind of person stalking people who I think owes me money, setting up honeypots for blackmail, and violently shaking people up until they pay up because... guess?
 Because that is not my occupation and I don't fucking intend to get into those occupations.
 But this AI AI thing.
 It's not going to end well for some people.
 Because of a combination of factors for the individuation of life.
+Is that logical enough?
+Does that make sense?
+Professadorii...